sortecoevo/sortee/content/blog/2022_SORTEE_anniversary.md

     What was your most embarrassing coding moment?

     Tell us about a teacher who helped you enjoy learning Ask and answer your own question!

+    *With thanks to 2021 SORTEE Committee Members for drafting these questions.*

 ### Who answered?